Last Updated on June 5, 2025 by Aaron Barriga

 The purpose of LASIK eye surgery is to refract or bend light rays entering the eye at a certain angle (and in a particular direction).
 Depending on the specifics of an eye problem, tiny amounts of tissue are removed from the cornea to give it a steeper, flatter, or more rounded curvature.
 This improves the way your eye focuses light onto the retina and ensures proper vision.

-Is There a Right or Wrong Age for LASIK Vision Correction?
+Is There an Age Limit for LASIK Eye Surgery?

 Childhood & Teen Years